NikkelM/Random-YouTube-Video/README.md

     alt="View changelog"></a>
 </p>

-Do you have a favorite YouTube channel, but don't know what to watch?
+Do you have a favourite YouTube channel, but don't know what to watch?
 This extension is for you!

 The *Random YouTube Video* extension adds a "Random" button to YouTube channel and video pages, which when clicked will play a random video from the corresponding channel.